Bionano Genomics, Inc. (BNGO): History, Ownership, Mission, How It Works & Makes Money

 Original location

-The company established its initial roots in San Diego, California, a well-known hub for biotechnology innovation.
+The company established its initial roots in San Diego, California, a location recognized globally as a major hub for biotechnology and life sciences innovation.

 Founding team members

-While several individuals were involved, Han Cao is recognized as the primary founder, initially serving as Chief Scientific Officer.
-The early team comprised scientists focused on developing novel genome analysis technology.
+While a team of scientists was involved in the early development, Han Cao is recognized as the primary founder, initially serving as the Chief Scientific Officer.
+The early team focused on developing the novel optical genome mapping (OGM) technology.

 Initial capital/funding